vkorbes/ellenkorbes.github.io/_includes/hireme.md

 I'm currently looking for new professional opportunities.

 Not those same good ol', stable jobs.
-I'm interested your crazy projects.
+I'm interested in your crazy projects.
 Your skunkworks division.
 Your exciting, new zero-g rocket-surgery malware-countermeasures gig.

 Right now my main interest is in back-end, golang, and/or infrastructure-related work.